What Is the Honey Bee Social Structure and Hierarchy in a Colony?

 Larvae

-Healthy honey bee larvae are white, plump grubs.
-Nurse worker bees feed them throughout the larval stage, but what they eat and how long this stage lasts depends on what kind of bee they will become.
 Future queen bees eat a special honey mixture called royal jelly that helps them grow larger and develop in a way that allows them to reproduce.
 Worker bees and drones eat a little bit of royal jelly, but their diet mostly consists of a honey and pollen mixture called bee bread.
 During this stage, the larvae also stretch out in their cells and spin their cocoon.

 Pupae

-At the end of the larval stage, worker bees cap the brood cell with beeswax and the larvae begin to transform into adult bees.
+At the end of the larval stage, worker bees cap the brood cell with beeswax, and the larvae begin to transform into adult bees.
 Healthy pupae are still white, plump, and grub (like at the beginning of this stage), but their color gradually changes as their bodies begin to take on their adult forms.
-This process takes about one to two weeks, depending on what kind of bee it is.
-At the end of this stage, the new bees emerge from their cells as fully matured workers, drones, or queens.

 Nucleus Colony

 Due to the various stages of life and the efficient division of labor, a hive is a complex yet incredibly successful system.
-This is why many beekeepers choose to start a new hive with a bee nuc instead of a regular bee package.
-A nuc, otherwise known as a nucleus colony, is basically a smaller but fully-functioning hive.
-When placed into a full-sized hive, the nuc is more likely to grow into a strong and healthy colony, making the process of establishing a new colony easier and more successful.
+This is why many beekeepers choose to start a new hive with a bee nuc instead of a regular honey bee package.